-Extensions must be applied for in writing to the Course Lecturer using the Assignment Extension Request form at least two (2) days before the due date.
-An extension for an assignment will only be granted where a student has a genuine reason, such as illness, and can demonstrate 'diligence of effort' in attempting to meet the due date.
+Extensions must be applied for in writing to the Course Lecturer using the Assignment Extension Request form at least 24 hours before the due date.
+An extension for an assignment will only be granted where a student has a genuine reason, such as illness or other unforeseen circumstance, and can demonstrate 'diligence of effort' in attempting to meet the due date.

-Late assignments will be penalised unless an extension was applied for on the Assignment Extension Request form and granted before the due date.
+Late assignments will be penalised unless an extension was applied for and granted before the due date.
 Penalties for late assignments will be enforced to support equity for all students.
 Late assignments will be penalised as follows: